Dealing With Shoulder Injuries in Evanston?

 Understanding Rotator Cuff Anatomy.

-Strains and injuries in the rotator cuff are typically the most common cause of people experiencing shoulder problems, accounting for 4.5 million doctor visits per year.
-Injuries are classified by the amount of damage as "partial tears", "full-thickness tears" or "ruptures".
+Strains and injuries in the rotator cuff are typically the most common cause of shoulder problems, accounting for 4.5 million doctor visits per year.
+Injuries are classified by the amount of damage as "partial tears," "full-thickness tears," or "ruptures."

 One side of your tendon has been partly frayed, resulting in a "partial tear."
 A "full-thickness tear," also known as a "total tear," occurs when your tendon develops a hole or slit similar to what would be formed by running a knife length-wise down a rope.
-A "rupture" is the most severe form of injury and it means that your tendon has been torn into two pieces.
+A "rupture" is the most severe form of injury, meaning your tendon has been torn into two pieces.

 What Causes Of Rotator Cuff Injuries?